 National Clinical Content Repository

-The National Clinical Content Repository (NCCR) is a service that enables users to access copyrighted clinical assessment tools and outcome measures used within the Mental Health Services Data Set (MHSDS).
+The National Clinical Content Repository (NCCR) is a service operated by the NHS Digital Copyright Licensing Service that enables users to access certain copyrighted clinical assessment tools and outcome measures for use within health and social care

-We currently have licences allowing access to some of the tools and measures within the MHSDS, and we're looking to acquire more.
+We currently have licences allowing access to some of the tools and measures within the Mental Health Services Data Set (MHSDS), and we're looking to acquire more.

 After you send the form: